Growing innovation in Atlantic Canada

 Meet our logistics and programming team in Springboard’s headquarters

-To celebrate our 20th anniversary, Springboard has compiled this collection of our most impactful stories of research commercialization and industry collaborations over the past two decades
+To celebrate our 20th anniversary, Springboard compiled this collection of our most impactful stories of research commercialization and industry collaborations

 Our Stories